trilogy-group/cloudfix-linter/CONTRIBUTING.md

 The project uses a custom ruleset written for [TfLint](https://github.com/terraform-linters/tflint/blob/master/docs/developer-guide/architecture.md) to flag off reccomendations from cloudfix.
 The github repo for the ruleset can be accessed [here] (https://github.com/trilogy-group/tflint-ruleset-template)

+If you find any bugs with the product, please open and issue.
+Within the issue, describe the bug with exact steps on how to reproduce it.
+The team would be happy to look into it.
+If you wish to contribute to the product, the team is willing to review PRs.

 Building the product:

 1. Terraform installation.
 Commands: